lcayton/RandomBallCover-GPU/readme.txt

 typedef float real;
 #define MAX_REAL FLT_MAX

-  Then, you must do a
+  Then, you must add the compiler flag
+-arch=sm_20
+  to the NVCCFLAGS line of the Makefile (or sm_13 for older GPUs).

+  Finally, do a
 $ make clean
   followed by another make.